 If we have not consummated an initial business combination within twenty-four (24) months from the closing of this offering, the proceeds then on deposit in the trust account, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, if any (less up to \$100,000 of interest to pay dissolution expenses), will be used to fund the redemption of our public shares, as further described herein.
 Any redemption of public shareholders from the trust account will be effected automatically by function of our amended and restated memorandum and articles of association prior to any voluntary winding up.
 If we are required to wind up, liquidate the trust account and distribute such amount therein, pro rata, to our public shareholders, as part of any liquidation process, such winding up, liquidation and distribution must comply with the applicable provisions of the Companies Act.
-In that case, investors may be forced to wait beyond twenty-four (24) months from the closing of this offering before the redemption proceeds of our trust account eavilable to them, and they receive the return of their pro rata portion of the proceeds from our trust account.
-We have no obligation to return funds to investors prior to the date of our redemption or liquidation unless, prior thereto, we consummate our initial business combination and do not amend certain provisions of our amended and restated memorandum and articles of association, and only then in cases where investors have sought to redeem their Class A ordinary shares.
-Only upon our redemption or any liquidation will public shareholders be entitled to distributions if we do not complete our initial business combination and do not amende certain provisions of our amended and restated memorandum and articles of association.
-Our amended and restated memorandum and articles of association, we will follow the foregoing procedures with respect to the liquidation of the trust account as promptly as reasonably possible but not more th may remove a member of the board of directors for any reason.
-Accordingly, you may not have any say in the management of our company prior to the consummation of an initial business combination.
+In that case, investors may be forced to wait beyond twenty-four (24) months from the closing of this offering before the redemption proceeds of our trust account become available to them, and they receive the return of their pro rata portion of the proceeds from our trust account.
+We have no obligation to return funds to investors prior to the date of our redemption or liquidation unless, prior thereto, we consummate our initial business combination or amende certain provisions of our amended and restated memorandum and articles of association, and only then in cases where investors have sought to redeem their Class A ordinary shares.
+Only upon our redemption or any liquidation will public shareholders be entitled to distributions if we do not complete our initial business combination and do not amend certain provisions of our amended and restated memorandum and articles of association.
+Our amended and restated memorandum and articles of association.
+Our amended and restated memorandum and articles of association, we will follow the foregoing procedures with respect to the liquidation of the